KonnorRogers/mrujs/README.md

 To provide a Rails-UJS alternative since Rails UJS is currently deprecated.
 Uses modern javascript instead of coffeescript.

-What does mrujs mean?
+## What does mrujs mean?

 Modern Rails UJS.

-Will this repo support `.js.erb`
+## Does this support `.js.erb`

-No, it presents many security concerns and
+No. Rails 6.1+ requires a change in the content-security policy in relation to running arbitrary javascript scripts which means `.js.erb` is not supported.
-I have no plans to support it, however, it *should* work if you set the `data-response` to equal `javascript`
+`.js.erb` is a security concern, and also requires a lot of `nonce` code generation and checks to work properly.

 ## Getting Started